This blog is truly a personal blog, though it does demonstrate my writing abilities.

 If you want to reach me for professional reasons, please visit my new website.

 I’ve been grieving the loss of opportunities in journalism to do the kind of writing I enjoy the most.
 Three publications I used to write for, Hour Magazine, the Montreal Mirror and OpenFile, no longer exist.
 It bothers me that not only have opportunities to do great journalism shrunk but so has the pay.

-For this blog I will occasionally write about Montreal news, especially about happenings in the neighbourhood where I grew up, Montreal’s NDG neighbourhood, community, tech and cultural events or rant about something that’s bothering me.
+For this blog I will occasionally write about community matters, tech and cultural events or rant about something that’s bothering me.

 I have a Bachelor of Journalism degree from the University of King’s College in Halifax and a degree in Canadian Studies and Mass Communication from Carleton.

-Writing credits include articles for Your Local Journal ,Urban Expressions (mysteriously, ever since the Montreal Gazette launched a new digital edition, many of my Urban Expressions articles no longer have my byline and are now credited to News Desk), the Free Press, the Westmount Independent, OpenFile Montreal, the Montreal Mirror and the Montreal Gazette.
+Writing credits include articles for Your Local Journal ,Urban Expressions (mysteriously, since the Montreal Gazette launched a new digital edition, many of my Urban Expressions articles no longer have my byline and are now credited to News Desk) the Free Press the Westmount Independent, OpenFile Montreal, the Montreal Mirror and the Montreal Gazette.
 I contributed to Hour Magazine’s news section for years and many of those articles may be found online on Hour’s (Hour Community) website or on the Ottawa XPress website.